 The Old Town Hall, situated on the eastern edge of Marienplatz, has a long and eventful history.
-It was first mentioned in records back in 1310, and it was the seat of the Munich city council until 1847.
+It was first mentioned in records in 1310, and was the seat of the Munich city council until 1847.

 Today the tower of the ‘Alte Rathaus’ houses a historical toy museum.
 The dolls, plush toys, model trains, and tin toys of yesteryear provide a startling contrast to contemporary life.
 It will no doubt intrigue your students!

-The Odeonsplatz is a large square in central Munich that is named for the former concert hall, the Odeon, on its northwestern side.
+The Odeonsplatz is a large square in central Munich named for the former concert hall, the Odeon, on its northwestern side.
 This beautiful square is full of history with magnificent-looking buildings all around.

 History will come alive for your students in this compelling place, where Hitler failed to seize power in Munich.
 Being at the center of things will spark their curiosity for history in the world around them.